 Hypnosis (and its clinical form, hypnotherapy) is just one of many types of treatment options that are considered "alternative medicine."
 One of the reasons it has this label is because contrary to popular belief there are very few studies that carefully examine whether or not hypnosis works, especially for specific conditions like anxiety.
-To learn more about your anxiety make sure you take my anxiety test now.

 The idea behind hypnosis is that the subconscious mind can be opened if a person is able to find themselves in the right mental state.
 For hypnosis to work, the hypnotist must first put his or her client into what is called a “trance state.”
 This is a state of mental and physical relaxation in which the conscious mind is encouraged to rest, while the subconscious mind is kept alert.

 The “conscious mind” is what you mainly think of as your mind: the part that thinks about what to say or do next.
 The “subconscious mind” is the part of the brain that you don't notice and have little cognitive control over: the part that is in charge of the beliefs and emotions connected to what you say and do.

 Hypnotherapists use hypnosis to relax your conscious mind so that it can access your conscious mind.
 Their goal is to change your beliefs and feelings about what you do by changing the way your subconscious mind "thinks."